null

 Golden Banana Muffins

 These muffins are one of my new favorites!
-I have been testing this recipe for a couple of months in a banana bread form.
-I was having a hard time getting a consistent outcome on the texture of the bread, the middle of the loaf would either be too mushy, or too dry.
-Last week I decided to ditch the bread idea and take the same recipe and make it a muffin... total win!
+I have been testing this recipe for a couple of months in banana bread form.
+I was having a hard time getting a consistent texture, the middle of the loaf would either be too mushy or too dry.
+Last week, I decided to ditch the bread idea and use the same recipe to make muffins… total win!

-This bread is made with one of my favorite gluten free grains, that really does not get enough attention (in my opinion).
-Teff flour is highly nutritious and is great for baking!
-You will be seeing several recipes coming up in the next few weeks that use this grain, it is a good source of dietary fiber, protein and iron.
-These muffins are great in the morning and have turmeric powder for added nutrition.
-These are gluten free, dairy free and refined sugar free.
+This recipe is made with one of my favorite gluten-free grains that really does not get enough attention (in my opinion).
+Teff flour is highly nutritious and great for baking!
+You will be seeing several recipes in the next few weeks that use this grain.
+It is a good source of dietary fiber, protein, and iron.
+These muffins are great in the morning and include turmeric powder for added nutrition.
+They are gluten-free, dairy-free, and refined sugar-free.

 Golden Banana Muffins